-No, as per the Qatar traffic rule, you are allowed to practise only on an authorised vehicle owned by a driving school.
+No, as per the Qatar traffic rule, you can practise only on an authorised vehicle owned by a driving school.

 Is it easy to get a driving license in Qatar?

 It would depend on your confidence and driving skills.
-The testing standards are set high and you need to be really proficient to pass the road test.
+The testing standards are set high, and you must be proficient to pass the road test.

-Can I exchange my driving license for Qatar driving license?
+Can I exchange my driving license for a Qatar driving license?

-Only licenses from a very few countries are allowed direct exchange.
-For others either you have to take a direct test or join for a driving course.
+Only licenses from very few countries are allowed for direct exchange.
+For others, you must take a direct test or join a driving course.